Large Flightless Birds on Isolated Continents and Islands

 Opportunity For the More Distantly RelatedThis creates opportunities for groups that are not so closely related to the immune carrier and therefore less likely to share the same diseases.
 The members of Palaeoganathae, ostriches, emus, etc. are by definition not susceptible to diseases that are specific to Neognaths.
 As this is the case they have an advantage in filling those niches that will support relatively few individuals, for example, large birds.
 If the birds are large enough they will not be able to fly, so this means that the primitive and therefore rare Palaeoganathae have an advantage over Neognaths in filling the large, flightless bird niche.

 So the Palaeoganathae independently took over and monopolized the large flightless bird niche in Africa, South America, Australia, Madagascar, and New Zealand, because their competition the Neognaths were constantly flying in with new plagues that had evolved around the world.
 Some of those plagues infected and killed both Palaeoganathae and Neognaths, giving little advantage to either group, but others only infected and killed the Neognaths.
 This was because the birds that carried the diseases were Neognaths.
-No Palaeoganathae was capable of flying into the isolated land masses.
+No species of Palaeoganathae was capable of flying into the isolated land masses.

 Large Species, Few RelativesIsolation from relatives is particularly important for physically large species.
 Small species frequently have far larger populations, and shorter life cycles, so they can develop immunities to disease more quickly.
 Many physically large species are living fossils, the last of their kind, at least within their range.
 There are many examples of this phenomena.